-1. Educate and inform.
+1. Educate and Inform

 People look to experts for solutions and advice.
 Most people are hungry for resources they can rely on to help them be better business people.
-They want to be well informed and be given the opportunity to learn new concepts.
+They want to be well-informed and given the opportunity to learn new concepts.

-2. Be empathetic.
+2. Be Empathetic

-This starts with asking good questions and being a good listener.
+This starts with asking engaging questions and being a good listener.
 Respond appropriately by demonstrating an understanding of their situation, their business, and their industry.
 This means you need to do a little research first.

-3. Be relevant.
+3. Be Relevant

 Reading news articles, press releases, earnings reports, etc. can provide great insight into the issues a target organization is facing.
 Demonstrate an understanding of what’s going on in their business and industry by sharing relevant examples of how you’ve helped similar companies solve similar business problems.

-4. Engage the prospect on their terms and timeframe.
+4. Engage the Prospect on Their Terms and Time-frame

-Many business people are busy and wearing many hats.
-They may not have time to explore potential solutions until long after the business day has ended.
+Business people are busy.
+They wear many hats, and many don't have time to explore potential solutions until long after the business day has ended.
 In fact, many executive decision makers do their research late at night or on weekends.
 You may not be available to speak with them then, but that doesn’t mean you can’t be a resource for them.

-5. Follow through.
+5. Follow Through

 Say what you’re going to do and do what you say.
 Clearly outline the next steps you will take with a prospect.
-Tell them when and how these steps will occur and set appropriate expectations for how you will engage with them.
-Then do exactly what you said you would do.
+Tell them when and how these steps will occur, and set appropriate expectations for how you will engage with them.
+Then, do exactly what you said you would do.

 Follow these steps and make earning the trust of your prospect your primary sales objective.
 Because once trust is established, the opportunity, the deal, the revenue and the commission will happen as a matter of course.